Skip to main content

 Modern Languages Personal Statementfor Oxford & Cambridge

 A complete Modern Languages personal statement example for Oxford & Cambridge applications in the UCAS 2026 three-question format.
-Written by admissions specialists who know what Oxbridge tutors look for.
+Annotated by admissions specialists who know what Oxbridge tutors look for.

 01